Trick-or-Treating Frequently Asked Questions

 How do I know if people are home and have candy?

 Homes that welcome trick-or-treaters have their outside lights on.
 Often, homes are decorated with festive ornaments and jack-o-lanterns, letting you know that trick-or-treaters are welcome!
 If you're unsure, it's always safe to just avoid knocking on the door - continue on and look for the next house with their lights on.

 Note: In New York State, there is a "Halloween: Zero Tolerance" law that requires paroled registered sex offenders to leave their lights off, not dress up, and not open their doors on Halloween.

 In Upstate NY, we see children of all ages trick-or-treating.
 Those handing out candy are more than likely to be happy handing out candy to teens who dress up.
-It's a little annoying handing candy to a teen in jeans and a sweatshirt.

 With cars whipping by in the dark, kids running back and forth across the neighborhood, and the fact that you have no idea who is outside, it's best to go out with your kids while they trick-or-treat.
 However, it really depends on your neighborhood and the age of your kids.
 Use your best judgment!

 How much andy should I buy?

 For this one, ask your neighbors.
 Typically, buying 200 pieces of candy is a safe bet.
 A good tip?
 You can keep half of the candy in the original packaging and keep receipts to return it after Halloween if you don't end up giving all of it out.